AC Milan are one of football’s greatest ever clubs.

 They have won the European Cup more times than anyone bar Real Madrid (7), they revolutionised the game back in the late 80s and have graced us with some of the finest players and teams to ever compete.
 Everyone knows them and unless you’re an Interisti, you have at least a passing appreciation of the Rossoneri and all their great players.

 But what about their not-so-great players?
-To be clear, we don’t mean the lesser-talented Milan players, but great players who were so bland during their time in San Siro that you had forgotten about it entirely?
+To be clear, we don’t mean the lesser-talented Milan players, but great players who were so bland during their time at the San Siro that you had forgotten about it entirely?
 We’ve compiled a list of 14 famous names that you have probably forgotten once played for AC Milan.

 1. Pierre-Emerick Aubameyang